HaoyanSu/Test/8008/faq.md

 Yes, the event poster generator lets you pair a text description with up to three uploaded images to guide the design.
 This helps the AI better understand your vibe and delivers a more tailored result.
 ===
 Q:
-What happens if I’m not happy with my event poster result?
+What happens if I'm not happy with my event poster result?
 A:
-If your event poster doesn’t turn out how you imagined, feel free to adjust your prompt or try new image combinations.
+If your event poster doesn't turn out how you imagined, feel free to adjust your prompt or try new image combinations.
 Feedback is always welcome—just email us at hi@runcomfy.com.
 Your input helps improve our generator.
 ===
 Q:
 Is it weird that an AI knows how I want my event poster to look?
 A:
 Not at all!
-That’s the magic of prompts—what feels like mind reading is really smart pattern recognition and your creative input.
+That's the magic of prompts—what feels like mind reading is really smart pattern recognition and your creative input.
 The event poster generator simply turns your words (and vibe) into visuals—like having a design buddy who gets you instantly.